jhudsl/tidyversecourse/docs/02-get-data.md

 ## #   Burglary <dbl>, `Larceny-\ntheft` <dbl>, `Motor \nvehicle \ntheft` <dbl>
 ```

 Note, however, there are slight differences in the code used here, relative to the Brady data.
-We have to use `skip = 3` to skip the first three lines of this file. *And*, this file has the extension `.xls` rather than `.xlsx`, which we specify within the `fileext` argument.
+We have to use `skip = 3` to skip the first three lines of this file. *Also*, this file has the extension `.xls` rather than `.xlsx`, which we specify within the `fileext` argument.

 #### Land Area Data

-US Census 2010 Land Area data are also stored in an excel spreadsheet"
+US Census 2010 land area data are also stored in an excel spreadsheet.
+So again we will use a similar method.

 ```r